 3. Take an easy-to-absorb iron supplement

-Iron+Herb is an easily digestible, whole food iron supplement that can keep your iron stores at a healthy level throughout your pregnancy, without any tummy troubles.
-This innovative formula features liquid ferrous gluconate — a form of iron clinically proven to quickly and significantly raise iron levels.
-In fact, in a head-to-head test of four kinds of iron, liquid ferrous gluconate was the best absorbed and tolerated.
-It caused a 24% boost in levels of ferritin (stored iron) in just one month, with no digestive side effects.
+Flora Iron is an easily digestible, whole food iron supplement that can keep your iron stores at a healthy level throughout your pregnancy, without any tummy troubles.
+This innovative formula features liquid ferrous gluconate — a well-absorbed, water-soluble form of iron.

 No matter where you are in your pregnancy journey, from early planning to post-pregnancy recovery, it’s important to keep a close eye on your iron levels.

 Always remember, you don’t need to suffer through the terrible digestive side effects found in those high-dose iron supplements.
-Iron+Herb is a gentle and absorbable alternative.
+Flora Iron is a gentle liquid formula to help maintain your iron and B vitamin levels.